English

 Definition

-The Inventory Turnover Ratio is a key financial metric that assesses how effectively a company manages its inventory.
-It reflects the number of times inventory is sold and replaced over a specific period, typically a year.
-A higher ratio indicates efficient inventory management, while a lower ratio may signal overstocking or weak sales.
+The Inventory Turnover Ratio is a vital financial metric that evaluates how efficiently a company manages its inventory.
+It indicates the frequency at which inventory is sold and replenished over a specific period, typically measured annually.
+A higher inventory turnover ratio suggests effective inventory management, reflecting strong sales and efficient stock utilization.
+Conversely, a lower ratio may indicate issues such as overstocking, slow sales or ineffective inventory management practices, which can tie up capital and increase storage costs.

 Components

-The Inventory Turnover Ratio is calculated using the following components:
+The Inventory Turnover Ratio is determined by two primary components:

-• Average Inventory: This is calculated by adding the beginning and ending inventory for a period and dividing by two.
-It provides a more accurate measure of inventory levels throughout the year.
+• Average Inventory: This metric is calculated by adding the beginning and ending inventory for a period and dividing the sum by two.
+This approach provides a more accurate representation of inventory levels throughout the year, smoothing out seasonal fluctuations and ensuring that the turnover ratio reflects true inventory management performance.

 Formula